 Ramp-up time is the period it takes for a new sales rep to reach full productivity.

-Why it matters: New hires don't contribute at full capacity immediately.
-Ramp-up time affects hiring timelines and how much capacity is available in each quarter.
+Why it matters: New hires don’t contribute at full capacity immediately.
+Ramp-up time affects hiring timelines and how much capacity is available in each quarter, so a headcount planning guide can help you anticipate these changes.

 Typical ranges vary by role: